-customers and innovationNew IT Value Propositions – Moving from Operations to Customers and
+customers and innovationNew IT Value Propositions – Moving from Operations to Customers and Innovation

-Throughout everything I do as a consultant, I try to categorize my activities into the three key areas of business: operations, customers, and .
+Throughout everything I do as a consultant, I try to categorize my activities into the three key areas of business: operations, customers, and innovation.
 Even though I have been working primarily in the supply chain areas of SAP since 1994 (SD – Sales and Distribution, MM – Materials Management, and PP – Production Planning), I have been focusing more on the key value areas of customers and innovation.
 I focus on customers and innovation because that is where business is done.

 When a business focuses only on processes, operations, and cost reductions, business and IT efforts face mass commoditization.